All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Perhaps the patriarch of Italian shoemakers, Salvatore Ferragamo was the one who won over early 20th-century Hollywood with his comfortable shoe designs, while the company is probably best known now for its women’s pumps and ballet flats.

 However, its men’s shoes are artisanal gold, especially the Oxfords.
-The shoemaker’s intertwining with fashion and ready-to-wear has also made it more forward-thinking than others, allowing it to develop modern twists on the classics, such as its chunky-soled derbies and eclectic sneaker range.
+The shoemaker’s intertwining with fashion and ready-to-wear has also made it more forward-thinking than others, allowing it to develop modern twists on the classics, such as its chunky-soled Derbies and eclectic sneaker range.

 Stefano Bemer

 The late Stefano Bemer was a shoemaking maverick.
 Although he sadly passed away in 2012, his spirit lives on in his handmade, bespoke Florentine brand.
-Bemer also produces ready-to-wear shoes of the very highest quality, divided into Tradtional, Classic and Essential collections on a sliding scale of formality.
+Bemer also produces ready-to-wear shoes of the very highest quality, divided into Traditional, Classic and Essential collections on a sliding scale of formality.

 It’s difficult to say what type of shoe the brand is best known for because honestly, nothing that Bemer produces is anything short of exceptional and a tribute to handcrafted footwear.